jaytimm/hollr/README.md

 # hollr

-An R package that provides a simple interface for text completion via either the OpenAI API or local language models – with a focus on text annotation, text-to-json, etc.
+An R package that provides a single, simple interface for text completion via the OpenAI API and local LLMs – with a focus on text annotation, text-to-json, and consistent data frame output.

 ## Features